tylalin/en-itmatic101-blog/offsec/kali-linux-with-vagrant-for-htb.md

 coverY: 0
 ---

-# Kali Linux with Vagrant for HTB
+# Kali Linux with Vagrant and Ansible for HTB

 ## Why?